local-first-web/state/packages/cevitxe-signal-server/README.md

   }
   ```

-- I can now use this information to request a connection to this peer.
+- I can now use this information to request a connection to this peer:

 #### `/connection/:remoteId`